-On January 23, I started a three-week course called 21st Century Catholic Dating.
-Even though I’m in a relationship, I thought this class could offer some insight.
-So far we’ve conquered 66.6% of the classes, and a primary concept we’ve discussed has been the attachment theory and its four styles.
-For those interested in psychology, you’ve probably heard about the research study that brought this theory into the light.
-John Bowlby, British psychiatrist, performed a study with mothers and their children called The Strange Situation.
-In this study, a mother and her child went into a room with a researcher.
-The mother leaves the child behind with the researcher for three minutes and then returns.
-Every child threw a fit when their mother left the room, but then the responses deviated.
-Some children quickly calmed themselves down, while others continued to fuss.
-The ones who calmed themselves down had responsive, loving mothers while the ones who never calmed down had cold, dismissive mothers.
+On Jan.
+23, I started a three-week course called 21st Century Catholic Dating.
+The main topic has been attachment theory.
+John Bowlby, a British psychiatrist, performed a study called The Strange Situation with mothers and children.
+In the study, a mother and her child went into a room with a researcher.
+The mother left her child with the researcher for three minutes and then returned.
+Every child threw a tantrum when their mother left, but then responses deviated.
+Some children quickly calmed down, while others continued to fuss.
+The ones who calmed down had responsive, loving mothers, while the ones who continued fussing had cold, dismissive mothers.

 This study symbolized that “The quality of one’s earliest emotional relationships has a lasting effect on personality.”

-While Bowlby’s work was done primarily on children.
-It was found that his results also applied to relationships between adults.
-Researchers found that emotional support and effective dependency were two concepts that created additional strength in a child’s developing personality.
-In the past, researchers believed that dependency was a negative component in human behavior.
-Luckily, they were 100% incorrect.
-As we now know, human beings were created with the instinctual desire for human connection.
+The results of Bowlby’s work also applies to adult relationships.
+Emotional support and dependency are key in the development of a child’s personality.
+In the past researchers believed dependency was a negative trait in human behavior.
+As we now know, human beings were created with a desire for human connection.
 In fact, we can’t survive without it.

 When it comes to relationships, “A sense of secure connection between romantic partners is key in positive loving relationships and a huge source of strength for the individuals in those relationships.”